 - You have been paid to link to another website or vice versa

 It is also a good idea to occasionally perform a backlink analysis to check if some of your links have obtained nofollow attribute values that are preventing you from obtaining more link juice.

 Is there a difference between rel=”nofollow” and rel=”noreferrer”?

-Adding a rel “nofollow” to the hyperlink means instructing search engines not to pass any page rank from one to another website.
-More precisely, you are giving them instructions to neglect that link for SEO purposes.
-Google introduced this option in 2005 when it noticed that there are many so-called comment spams used by people who had an idea to raise their website in search engines in this way.
+By adding a rel “nofollow” to the hyperlink means instructing search engines not to pass any page rank from one to another website.
+More precisely, you are giving them instructions to neglect that link for search engine optimization purposes.
+Google introduced this option in 2005 when it noticed that there were many so-called comment spams used by people who had an idea to raise their website in search engines in this way.
 Hence, Google decided to block those spam by enabling an option “nofollow,” which stops those links from getting any credit in ranking on the search results.

 So, the answer to our primer question is yes.
 There is a difference between rel “nofollow” and “noreferrer.”
 While “no follow” provides the referral information to the browser without an option to follow the link, the rel “noreferrer” provides information to the search engines, and the link is followed.

 Since those two rel are so different, the best option to use rel “nofollow” on the external links is when you don’t trust those links while using rel=”noreferrer” is a good option for bypassing the other site to know that you have linked to them.